zidvsd/gadyet-hub/README.md

 ## License

-This project is private.
-For licensing questions, contact the maintainer.
+This project does not include a license file; add one or contact the maintainer.

 ---

 **Maintainer**: [@zidvsd](https://github.com/zidvsd)

-Built with ❤️ using Next.js, React, and Supabase.
+Built with Next.js, React, and Supabase.